THE WRITTEN WORD: WHAT DID JESUS, THE APOSTLES, AND THE PSALMISTS SAY ABOUT THE WRITTEN WORD OF GOD?

 1 Peter 2:1-3 Desire the pure milk of the word, because by it we grow in Christ.

 1 Peter 2:7-8 Jesus is precious to those who believe, but to those who are disobedient they stumble because they are disobedient to the word to which they were appointed.

-Peter is stating that we are ALL appointed to obey the word, yet most of the world ignores it.
+Peter is stating that we are ALL called to obey the word, yet most of the world ignores it.

-2 Peter 3:5-7 Scoffers who come in the last days will question the truth of God, willingly ignoring that by the word of God the heavens, the earth and the waters were formed.
-And by that same word the heavens and earth are being reserved for fire being kept for the Day of Judgment and the destruction of the ungodly.
+2 Peter 3:5-7 Scoffers who come in the last days will question the truth of God, willingly ignoring the fact that by the word of God, the heavens, the earth and the waters were formed.
+And by that same word the heavens and earth are being reserved for fire…reserved for the Day of Judgment and the destruction of the ungodly.

-Peter is stating that, while the word created the earth and everything that is in it, that same word will come and destroy those who reject God and His words.
+Peter is stating that, while the words of God created the earth and everything in it, that very same word will come and destroy those who reject God and His words.

 1 John 2:3-6 We know that we truly know God if we keep His word and if we keep His word, we will have the love of God perfected in us.
 On the contrary, whoever claims to know Jesus, but does not keep His word is a liar and the truth is not in him.